cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/segmentation/state.md

 - `representationData`: **THE MOST IMPORTANT PART**, this is where the data for creation of the `SegmentationRepresentation` is stored.
   For instance, in `LABELMAP` representation, the required information for creating the `SegmentationRepresentation` is a cached `volumeId`.
-  For `CONTOUR` (not implemented yet - see our roadmap) the required information might be `point` array.

 ### Adding Segmentations to the State